Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Experiment Settings

 In this part, we present the experiment setting during our experiment.
 Our framework is implemented using PyTorch.
 Empirically, we set the feature embedding dimension $d$ to 16.
 We customized batch sizes for each dataset: 4096 for MovieLens, Amazon, Douban and Mind, 9,048 for both Kuairand and the industrial dataset, and 102,400 for Aliccp.
 Experiments were conducted on a single GPU of Tesla V100 PCIe 32GB, utilizing the Adam optimizer.
 The initial learning rate was set to 1e-3.
 To enhance training performance, we incorporated an early stopping strategy and a learning rate scheduler for optimal adjustment.
-All experiments were conducted three times under different random seeds.